 The WSOP partners with 888poker, which provides software for the poker client and mobile poker app.
 888 also offers online poker in New Jersey and Delaware.
 WSOP.com and 888poker offer the country’s only shared liquidity market between NJ, Nevada, and Delaware.

-This makes for bigger player and prize pools than at other legal online poker sites in NJ or Pennsylvania.
-By April 2020, the WSOP.com/888 interstate compact was seeing even bigger increases in player pools.
+This makes for bigger player and prize pools than at other legal online poker sites in NJ or poker sites in Pennsylvania.
+By 2020, the WSOP.com/888 interstate compact was seeing even bigger increases in player pools.

 The WSOP even runs some of its circuit events on the platform, offering players a chance to win championship rings.
 A California player heading to Las Vegas, Reno, the Lake Tahoe area, Carson City, or anywhere else in Nevada has the chance to play on WSOP.com.